neondatabase/website/content/docs/serverless/serverless-driver.md

 subtitle: Learn how to connect to Neon from serverless and edge environments over HTTP or WebSockets
 ---

-The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency PostgreSQL driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.
+The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.

 The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.